publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch3/m__us_usc_t23_s319.md

  __Continuing Availability of Appropriated Funds for Appropriation, Obligation, and Expenditure__

 [Pub.
-L. 94–280, title I, § 136(b)][/us/pl/94/280/s136/b], May 5, 1976, [90 Stat.
+L. 94–280, title I][/us/pl/94/280/tI], § 136(b), May 5, 1976, [90 Stat.
 443][/us/stat/90/443], provided that:

 > “All sums authorized to be appropriated to carry out [section 319(b) of title 23][/us/usc/t23/s319/b], United States Code \[former subsec. (b) of this section\], as in effect immediately before the date of enactment of this section \[May 5, 1976\] shall continue to be available for appropriation, obligation, and expenditure in accordance with such section 319(b) \[former subsec. (b) of this section\], notwithstanding the amendment made by the subsection (a) of this section \[to this section\].”

  __National Scenic Highway System Study and User Access Study for Parks and Recreation Areas__

     [Pub.
-L. 93–87, title I, § 134][/us/pl/93/87/s134], Aug.
+L. 93–87, title I][/us/pl/93/87/tI], § 134, Aug.
 13, 1973, [87 Stat.
 268][/us/stat/87/268], mandated a study to determine the feasibility of a scenic highway system to link together recreational, historical sites, and a study of user access to parks and recreational areas, including alternatives to private automobiles, the results of the studies to be reported to Congress no later than July 1, 1974, and Jan.
 1, 1975, respectively.

  __Acquisition of Dwellings__